khalid-naami/khalid-naami.github.io/blog/2026-04-20-how-gamma-exposure-works-advanced-strategies.md

 ## Conclusion

 Gamma Exposure is the gravitational force of the modern options market.
-By utilizing platforms like **Dashboard Options**, traders can map out these unseen forces, transitioning from reacting to price action to predicting the institutional flows that cause it.
+By utilizing the [Ultimate Options Dashboard](/blog/ultimate-options-dashboard-guide), traders can map out these unseen forces, transitioning from reacting to price action to predicting the institutional flows that cause it.

 Mastering GEX is not just about understanding an option Greek; it is about understanding the structural physics of the market itself.